 As a law student, you're likely to be be blessed with excellent organisation and negotiating skills, which are perfect for many public sector roles.
 Careers will offer stability, a competitive salary, a good range of benefits and good opportunities for progression.
 If you’re looking to use your skills to provide a service in the public interest, this could be career path for you.

 The consulting sector is a sought-after career path for many Bright Network members.
 It’s fast-paced, intellectually challenging and gives you the opportunity to solve business problems on a daily basis.
 Many of you have probably heard of the big management consulting firms (McKinsey & Company, Bain & Company, etc.), but there’s a variety of larger and boutique consultancies offering services in a range of sectors.

 A law student’s ability to analyse large amounts of information and produce logical solutions to problems makes consulting a natural career fit.
 Firms look for students with excellent academics, who can concisely communicate complex ideas.
-Check out how to impress leading consultancies.

 'City' careers attract graduates from a wide range of subjects, even without a traditional maths or economics background.
 There are a variety of roles within top firms that don’t require a numerical based degree at all.
 As a law student, you’ll need to build a strong understanding of banking concepts and have a strong commercial awareness, combined with an analytical mindset and plenty of drive.

 Roles differ significantly in the sector, but here’s a few graduate level positions to consider:

 These are just some of the careers you that fit well with your Law degree.
 Other professions to consider include teaching and publishing.
 What's essential is that you gain a range of experience during university, especially if you’re unsure about a career related to law.